What a day…

 - adjusted profit before tax of £109.1m, down 67.3% from £334.1m yoy;

-- statutory loss of £123m, much better than what analyst were expecting;
+- statutory loss of £123m (much better than what analysts were expecting);

 - intention to restore dividends with a nominal dividend for 2018 before adopting a progressive dividend starting from 2019.